Amazon's Latest Retail Shift Means Closing 87 Pop-Up Kiosks

 The pop-up kiosks are expected to close by the end of April, The Wall Street Journal reported.

 The news comes days after a Wall Street Journal report that Amazon plans to open dozens of grocery stores in several major U.S. cities.
 Those stores would be separate from the Whole Foods Market chain, which Amazon bought in 2017 in a $13.7 billion deal.
+The Amazon spokesperson declined to comment on the report.

 Last year in Seattle, the company opened its first Amazon Go store to the public.
 The automated stores replace cashiers with a smartphone app and hundreds of small cameras that track purchases.
 A customer's Amazon account is charged as they exit the store.
 There are currently 10 Amazon Go stores in Seattle, Chicago and San Francisco, according to the company's website.

-Note: Editor's Note: Amazon is one of NPR's financial supporters.